LizardByte/support-bot/README.md

-# discord-bot
+# support-bot
-Discord bot written in python to help manage the LizardByte discord server.
+Support bot written in python to help manage LizardByte communities.
+The current focus is discord and reddit, but other platforms such as GitHub discussions/issues could be added.

 ## Overview

-This is a custom discord bot with some slash commands to help with support on the LizardByte discord server.
+### Discord Slash Commands

 | command  | description                                       | argument 1          |
 |----------|---------------------------------------------------|---------------------|